tmtowtdi/OpenComputers/README.md

+# TBD
+- Create some sort of test harness to run \*.lua (maybe except for test.lua) in tests/

 # The goal
 OpenComputers in minecraft uses Lua code and it exposes a bunch of different APIs and components specific to the game (robots, navigation, etc).